 Remove and replace simply means removing all damaged panels and replacing them with new ones.
 Replacements must be completed first before the panels are repainted to match the rest of the body.

 The R & R method may not be cost-effective for extensive damages as the total parts needed may require a hefty check.

 3. Paintless Dent Repair (PDR):

 PDR is an advanced technique that has become increasingly popular.
 It can remove various sizes of dents, dings, and body creases.
-With PDR, your car can be restored to its factory-like condition within 1–3 days.
+Within 1 to 3 days, your car can return to its factory-like condition with PDR.

 Using our unique PDR light, we will carefully inspect your car and circle every dent and damage caused by hail.
-Next, we will use our special PDR tools to carefully massage the interior behind the dents until the exterior returns to its initial look.
+Once we have examined your car, we will use the PDR technique to carefully massage the dents back into place.
+We repeat the process until the exterior returns to its initial look.

 Why is PDR the best method for hail damage repair?